Create a virtual environment

 --standalone |

-Create a standalone executable folder that includes all dependencies. |
+Creates a standalone executable with all dependencies. |

 --onefile |

-Package everything into a single .exe file. |
+Packages everything into a single .exe file. |

 --optimize=N |

-Set optimization level (0 , 1 , or 2 ), the higher the number, the more optimized the result. |
+Sets optimization level (0 , 1 , or 2 ); higher numbers mean more optimization. |

 --lto |

-Enable Link-Time Optimization (possible values: no , yes , thin ). |
+Enables Link Time Optimization (options: no , yes , or thin ). |

 --enable-plugin=<plugin_name> |